tonghuikang/codecomp/README.md

 Minimum spanning tree

 ### How to write recursive algorithms

-You need two functions
+You need two functions, one to start, one to call.

 ### Tricks
-Define a function within a function.
+You can define a function within a function.
 You can define a function outside, but sometimes the function is inside an object, then you need to use the `self` which complicate matters.